-- 1. Surgical or Invasive Procedure Events - a.
+1. Surgical or Invasive Procedure Events

+- a.
 Surgery or other invasive procedure performed on the wrong site - b.
 Surgery or other invasive procedure performed on the wrong patient - c.
 Wrong surgical or other invasive procedure performed on a patient - d.
 Unintended retention of a foreign object in a patient after surgery or other invasive procedure - e.
-Intraoperative or immediately postoperative/post-procedure death in an American Society of Anesthesiologists Class 1 patient - 2.
-Product or Device Events - a.
-Patient death or serious injury associated with the use of contaminated drugs, devices, or biologics provided by the healthcare setting - b.
-Patient death or serious injury associated with the use or function of a device in patient care, in which the device is used or functions other than as intended - c.
-Patient death or serious injury associated with intravascular air embolism that occurs while being cared for in a healthcare setting - 3.
-Patient Protection Events - a.
+Intraoperative or immediately postoperative/post-procedure death in an American Society of Anesthesiologists Class 1 patient

+2. Product or Device Events

+- a.
+Patient death or serious injury associated with the use of contaminated drugs, devices, or biologics provided by the healthcare setting - Patient death or serious injury associated with the use or function of a device in patient care, in which the device is used or functions other than as intended - c.
+Patient death or serious injury associated with intravascular air embolism that occurs while being cared for in a healthcare setting

+3. Patient Protection Events

+- a.
 Discharge or release of a patient/resident of any age, who is unable to make decisions, to other than an authorized person - b.
 Patient death or serious injury associated with patient elopement (disappearance) - c.
-Patient suicide, attempted suicide, or self-harm that results in serious injury, while being cared for in a healthcare setting - 4.
-Care Management Events - Patient death or serious injury associated with a medication error (e.g., errors involving the wrong drug, wrong dose, wrong patient, wrong time, wrong rate, wrong preparation, or wrong route of administration) - b.
+Patient suicide, attempted suicide, or self-harm that results in serious injury, while being cared for in a healthcare setting

+4. Care Management Events

+- a.
+Patient death or serious injury associated with a medication error (e.g., errors involving the wrong drug, wrong dose, wrong patient, wrong time, wrong rate, wrong preparation, or wrong route of administration) - b.
 Patient death or serious injury associated with unsafe administration of blood products - c.
 Maternal death or serious injury associated with labor or delivery in a low-risk pregnancy while being cared for in a healthcare setting - d.
 Death or serious injury of a neonate associated with labor or delivery in a low-risk pregnancy

 - e.
 Patient death or serious injury associated with a fall while being cared for in a healthcare setting - f.
 Any Stage 3, Stage 4, and unstageable pressure ulcers acquired after admission/presentation to a healthcare setting - g.
 Artificial insemination with the wrong donor sperm or wrong egg - h.
 Patient death or serious injury resulting from the irretrievable loss of an irreplaceable biological specimen - i.
-Patient death or serious injury resulting from failure to follow up or communicate laboratory, pathology, or radiology test results - 5.
-Environmental Events - a.
-Patient or staff death or serious injury associated with an electric shock in the course of a patient care process in a healthcare setting - Any incident in which systems designated for oxygen or other gas to be delivered to a patient contains no gas, the wrong gas, or are contaminated by toxic substances - c.
+Patient death or serious injury resulting from failure to follow up or communicate laboratory, pathology, or radiology test results

+5. Environmental Events

+- a.
+Patient or staff death or serious injury associated with an electric shock in the course of a patient care process in a healthcare setting - b.
+Any incident in which systems designated for oxygen or other gas to be delivered to a patient contains no gas, the wrong gas, or are contaminated by toxic substances - c.
 Patient or staff death or serious injury associated with a burn incurred from any source in the course of a patient care process in a healthcare setting - d.
-Patient death or serious injury associated with the use of physical restraints or bedrails while being cared for in a healthcare setting - 6.
-Radiologic Events - Death or serious injury of a patient or staff associated with the introduction of a metallic object into the magnetic resonance imaging (MRI) area - 7.
-Potential Criminal Events - a.
-Any instance of care ordered by or provided by someone impersonating a physician, nurse, pharmacist, or other licensed healthcare provider - b.
-Abduction of a patient/resident of any age - c.
-Sexual abuse/assault on a patient or staff member within or on the grounds of a healthcare setting - d.
-Death or serious injury of a patient or staff member resulting from a physical assault (i.e., battery) that occurs within or on the grounds of a healthcare setting
+Patient death or serious injury associated with the use of physical restraints or bedrails while being cared for in a healthcare setting a.
+Death or serious injury of a patient or staff associated with the introduction of a metallic object into the magnetic resonance imaging (MRI) area